WAC Clearinghouse Writing Guide

 References List Format:

-Give the author and title, in quotation marks.
-Then include the phrase “PhD diss.” or “master’s thesis,” information about the institution that granted the degree, and the date.
+Give the author and year, then the title, followed by the phrase “PhD diss.” or “master’s thesis,” and any information about the institution that granted the degree.

 3. Abstract of a Dissertation or Thesis